 Ray Tomes' - Harmonics Theory - The Physics and Maths

 This page discusses the fundamentals of physics in layman's terms, showing how present theory must inevitably lead to all waves losing energy and forming harmonically related waves, the end result is a very specific detailed structure that matches the observed universe and explains many previously mysterious observations.
+A large screen resolution is recommended to see the graphics clearly.
+This page has many graphics and may take a while to load. |

-Universal Waves
+Universal Waves |

 Maxwell developed his famous equations for electromagnetism around 1870 and showed that not only electricty and magnetism behaved according to wave equations, but that interactions of the two also behaved as waves that travelled at the speed of light and produced the phenomena known as light, later found to include waves from long radio waves down to very short gamma ray waves.
 Since then, major discoveries in fundamental physics have been dominated by the wave nature of all things, as shown by Einstein, Schroedinger, de Broglie and many others.